Skip to Content

 Passed in 2020, the Great American Outdoors Act serves as a legal and funding tool to assist with initiatives to provide more green space for residents in rural and urban communities.
 The Outdoors for All Act, currently awaiting Senate approval, would expand on this progress by increasing access to parks and green spaces in low-income communities and communities of color.

-Congress has the potential to build upon the progress of the Great American Outdoors Act by expanding upon its focus on increasing access to parks and green spaces in low-income communities and communities of color through the Outdoors for All Act, a bill within the Expanding Public Lands Outdoor Recreation Experiences (EXPLORE) Act.
-The Outdoors for All Act passed in the House of Representatives in April of 2024.
+Congress has the potential to build upon the progress of the Great American Outdoors Act by increasing access to parks and green spaces in low-income communities and communities of color through the Outdoors for All Act, a bill within the Expanding Public Lands Outdoor Recreation Experiences (EXPLORE) Act.
+The House of Representatives passed the Outdoors for All Act in April 2024.
 Now the Senate has the opportunity to do the same.

 Public lands improve public health